nicolas-montani/Smart-Letterbox/README.md

 - Direct HTTP POST requests from ESP32 to Raspberry Pi
 - Simple request-response model
 - Straightforward to implement and debug
-- Resonable decision, as we measured all our actual letterboxes at home to be reachable by our home-wifi.
+- Reasonable decision, as we measured all our actual letterboxes at home to be reachable by our home-wifi.

 2) Advanced MQTT Implementation
 - Publish-subscribe model with Mosquitto broker